-A guidance circulating within the administration justifies the attacks under international law in these terms:
+A guidance circulating within the administration justifies the attacks under law in these terms:

 The targeted U.S. military action against the Syrian military targets directly connected to the April 4 chemical weapons attack in Idlib was justified and legitimate as a measure to deter and prevent Syria’s illegal and unacceptable use of chemical weapons.

 The guidance then lists a number of factors justifying the legality of the missile attacks.

 The administration has confused the issue of legality by calling the missile strikes “proportional,” a description adopted by Malcolm Turnbull when he described the attacks as calibrated, proportionate and targeted, at a press conference on 7 April.
 This confuses law about when a state may use force with how it may use force.

 The principle of proportionality in the Law of Armed Conflict states that an attack is unlawful if it may be expected to cause incidental loss of civilian life or injury to civilians that would be excessive in relation to the concrete and direct military advantage anticipated.
 But Article 2.4 of the UN Charter prohibits the use of force except with Security Council authorisation or as an exercise of the right to individual or collective self-defence.
 Any use of force beyond these exceptions is illegal, no matter how proportional it may be.